AI Headshots vs. Professional Photographer: An Honest Comparison

 AI Headshots

 Upload from your couch at midnight in your pajamas.
 The AI doesn't care what you're wearing when you submit your input photos.
+For more on this, see our full decision framework for AI vs. traditional photos.

 For people who freeze in front of cameras, this eliminates the biggest barrier to getting a good headshot.
 No performance anxiety, no awkward small talk, no wondering what to do with your hands.
 For practical tips on traditional sessions, see our posing guide and wardrobe guide.